thomascupchurch/Aja_au_Grimace/README.md

 ./update_onedrive.ps1 -OneDriveAppPath "C:\Users\you\OneDrive - Org\ProjectPlanner-App" -Mode onedir
 ```

 The script preserves any existing `db_path.txt` so users remain pointed at the shared database.
+A convenience launcher `run_app.ps1` can start a packaged onedir build by autodetecting `dist/main/main.exe` or `dist/main.exe`.

 ### Edit Lock (collaborative etiquette)